Spring Snow is a Japanese flowering cherry, with small spreading proportions, and a good choice for the smaller garden.

 The leaves appear after the blossom, and have a coppery colour, with golden tints in the autumn.

-Fill in the details below and we will let you know when Spring Snow flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Spring Snow flowering cherry tree are back in stock.

 Prunus Spring Snow is also known as Prunus Beni-tamanishiki and was raised by the prolific flowering cherry breeder Masatoshi Asari, in the Matsumae region of Hokkaido, the northernmost major island of Japan.
 The temperate climate of this region makes these "Matsumae" cherries particularly suitable for central and northern areas of the UK.
 In spring visitors to Matsumae can enjoy the sight of some 10,000 flowering cherry trees in blossom.